Everything that's new for D&AD Impact 2019.

 Future Impact Accelerator

-A two-day accelerator for winners of the Future Impact Programme and selected shortlisted entrants
+A two-day session in New York for winners of the Future Impact Programme and selected shortlisted entrants